Tetanic fade: Under non-depolarizing neuromuscular blocking agent

-Non-depolarizing neuromuscular blocking agents (i.e. Rocuronium, Vecuronium) interact with Ach receptor without activating the channel, as well as preventing the binding of acetylcholine to it.
-This blocks the signal propagation from the presynaptic neuron, and the severs the transduction of the excitatory signal from the synaptic cleft.
+Non-depolarizing neuromuscular blocking agents (i.e. Rocuronium, Vecuronium) interact with the Ach receptor without activating the channel, as well as preventing acetylcholine from binding to it.
+This blocks the signal propagation from the presynaptic neuron, and severs the transduction of the excitatory signal from the synaptic cleft.

 Tetanic Fade in Response to Evoked Electrical Stimulus in muscle Under a Non-Depolarizing Neuromuscular Blocking Agent or Under Phase 2 Block.

 Muscle tissue treated with a non-depolarizing neuromuscular blocking agents will produce an indicative response in the form of a tetanic fade, a diminishing response to tetanic stimulation where the initial intensity will be the highest, and the following ones will show lower and lower strength of response.

-A some data suggest that this response is due to effect of non-depolarizing neuromuscular blocking agents on the presynaptic nerve, leading to lower acetylcholine secreted to the cleft during the tetanic stimulation.
+Some data suggest this response is due to effect of non-depolarizing neuromuscular blocking agents on the presynaptic nerve, leading to lower acetylcholine released during the tetanic stimulation.
 In normal muscle tissue release of Ach works to stimulate more release of Ach from the presynaptic neuron's axon in a positive feedback manner.
-In tissue under a non-depolarizing neuromuscular blocking agent greatly diminished the levels of Ach that are released into the synaptic cleft.
+In tissue under a non-depolarizing neuromuscular blocking agent, greatly diminished levels of Ach are released into the synaptic cleft.

 Under depolarizing neuromuscular blocking agent

 Response of Muscle Tissue to Evoked Tetanic Stimulation Under Phase 1 Block Demonstrate Diminished Response.

-Depolarizing neuromuscular blocking agents (i.e. Succinylcholine) employ their effect by binding to the ach receptor and activating it, unlike acetylcholine though, the drug is not rapidly degraded by acetylcholinesterase.
+Depolarizing neuromuscular blocking agents (i.e. Succinylcholine) employ their effect by binding to the Ach receptor and activating it.
+Unlike acetylcholine though, the drug is not rapidly degraded by acetylcholinesterase.
 Succinylcholine propagates in high concentration for longer duration until it is degraded in the plasma and liver by a different enzyme (pseudocholinesterase).
 This continues to activate the Ach receptor, and prevents sodium channels from recovering to their active state.
 This leads to muscle relaxation and termed phase 1 block, clinically it will present as a diminished twitch response during tetanic stimulation.

 Phase 1 block does not show fade under tetanic stimulation.
 With further administration of depolarizing neuromuscular blocking agent, an effect that is similar to the response of muscle to non-depolarizing neuromuscular blocking agents can be observed.
 This response, termed phase 2 block, will demonstrate similar fade under tetanic stimulation, a diminishing response to tetanic stimulation where the initial response will be the strongest, and will produce lower and lower response intensity.